stevenshave/PuLSE/README.md

 To run PuLSE on the included dataset, supply the library definition and remap UAG to Q, we invoke PuLSE with the following command line:

 > `pulse sample-pulse-5merCyclic-CGTTGCXXXXXXXXXXXXXXXTGTGCT.fastq CGTTGCXXXXXXXXXXXXXXXTGTGCT UAG Q`

+Alternatively, under linux you may run the bash script `runExampleDataset.bash`.

 PuLSE will then output a HTML report with the name `sample-pulse-5merCyclic-CGTTGCXXXXXXXXXXXXXXXTGTGCT.html`